legumeinfo/website-ui-specs/phylotree-component/README.md

-# Phylotree viewer for gene families -- as a web component
+# Phylotree viewer for gene families (web component)

 This is the requirements doc for the phylotree web component